I’m a paying customer with an API key

 You must have a valid API key and a billing account to access our APIs.
 When you enable billing, you will get $200 free usage every month for Maps, Routes, or Places.
 Based on the millions of users using our APIs today, most of them can continue to use Google Maps Platform for free with this credit.
 Having a billing account helps us understand our developers’ needs better and allows you to scale seamlessly.

 To avoid a service interruption to your projects, please visit our Get Started page to create a project, generate an API key, and enable a billing account.
 Once you generate and obtain an API key, make sure to update your application with the new API key.

 - I only use the Google Maps SDK for Android and/or Google Maps SDK for iOS.
 Do the changes affect my implementation?

 If you use Mobile SDKs but don’t use Street View on mobile, there’s nothing you need to do.
-If you do use Street View on mobile, please visit the Transition Tool page to ensure billing has been enabled.
+If you do use Street View on mobile, please ensure billing has been enabled.
 You will be charged for other Street View usage.
 You can view the Street View rates on our pricing table.

 To enable APIs or set up billing, we'll guide you through a few tasks: